 - Free Flap.
 In some cases, a surgeon may opt to use skin and fat that is supplied by a single artery and vein from a remote area, such as the buttocks or lateral thigh.
 In these cases, the tissue is completely removed from the body and reattached to the chest.
 At times, this techniques is applied to a TRAM flap.

 Breast reconstruction surgery is major surgery and requires inpatient hospitalization for 2 to 5 days.
 Drains are usually inserted to help remove excess fluid over the first 2 to 3 days.
 Stitches are removed in 7 to 10 days.
 While patients are encouraged to get up and move in the first 24 to 48 hours, recovery from breast reconstruction surgery can be slow.
 Patients are back to normal activity in 3 to 4 weeks, but overhead lifting and strenuous activities are limited for up to 6 weeks.
 Scars from incisions are permanent, but are generally located where they can be concealed.
 They do fade over time.
 Breast reconstruction cannot restore normal nipple or breast sensation, but some feeling may return in time.

 In addition to performing breast reconstruction, top San Diego plastic surgeon, Dr. Kincaid specializes in breast reduction and breast augmentation.
-Over the years, he has become renowned as a leading La Jolla Sientra silicone breast implants, gummy bear breast implants San Diego, Oceanside breast augmentation and Laguna Hills breast implants surgeon.
-In addition, Dr. Kincaid enjoys a reputation as a foremost La Jolla plastic surgeon and an accomplished South Orange County plastic surgery specialist.
+Over the years, he has become renowned as a leading Sientra silicone breast implants, gummy bear breast implants, breast augmentation and breast implants surgeon.
+In addition, Dr. Kincaid enjoys a reputation as a foremost La Jolla plastic surgeon and an accomplished Temecula plastic surgery specialist.